MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Update-CsOrganizationalAutoAttendant.md

 ```

 ## DESCRIPTION
-This cmdlet provides a way to update the resources associated with an organizational auto attendant configured for use in your organization.
-Currently, it repairs the Dial-by-Name recognition status and the SIP provisioning status of an organizational auto attendant.
+This cmdlet provides a way to update the resources associated with an auto attendant configured for use in your organization.
+Currently, it repairs the Dial-by-Name recognition status and the SIP provisioning status of an auto attendant.

-Note: This cmdlet only triggers the refresh of organizational auto attendant resources.
+Note: This cmdlet only triggers the refresh of auto attendant resources.
 It does not wait until all the resources have been refreshed.
-The last completed status of organizational auto attendant can be retrieved using Get-CsOrganizationalAutoAttendantStatus cmdlet.
+The last completed status of auto attendant can be retrieved using Get-CsOrganizationalAutoAttendantStatus cmdlet.

 ## EXAMPLES